m4sterbunny/rtd-gcp-cloud/source/pages/accounts-billing.rst

 .. warning:: DRY

-	use pre-defined roles before making your own *custom* role.
+	Use pre-defined roles before making your own *custom* role.
 Consider these 3 and how many more are out there:

 	.. code-block:: bash
 		:linenos:

 		appengine.appAdmin

-	which grants identities the ability to read, write, and modify all application settings
+	Which grants identities the ability to read, write, and modify all application settings.

 		.. code-block:: bash